-The first stage of any employee engagement journey is to set up the mechanisms for open and honest communication.
+The first stage of any employee engagement journey is to create a space for open and honest communication.
 Without knowing the current heartbeat of their business and giving their employees a way to speak up, our clients can't be confident they're making investments in the right areas or correctly understanding the needs of their people.

 With Employee Surveys, we’ve removed the guesswork to allow our clients to keep a direct line to the pulse of their people.

-We make it easy for clients to know their employee satisfaction levels through the simple Net Promoter Score (NPS) premise.
-NPS is an efficient and easy way to keep up with the current feeling of employees and to track changes over time.
-To change and evolve their employee engagement strategy, our clients need to hear more from their people.
+We offer a few ways to support clients in measuring engagement and other work topics.
+The Engaged Index™ is a quick pulse survey with a powerful and unique metric that measures an employee's commitment to acting in the best interest of their company.
+The Engaged Index is an efficient and easy way to keep up with the current feeling of employees and to track changes over time.
+To change and evolve their employee engagement strategy, our clients may need to fine tune further into what the results show.
 That’s where Survey Templates and the Custom Survey Builder come in – giving our clients the freedom and flexibility to receive relevant insight from their employees on the areas and themes of engagement that matter most to them.

 What is Employee Net Promoter Score (eNPS)?

 Net Promoter Score – or NPS for short – surveys are used by companies to gauge brand loyalty with a simple question: